henrique-electric/libnx-zig/README.md

 A few libnx structs are **caller-allocated** (libnx writes into storage *you* provide, rather than heap-allocating it for you) and embed internal/newlib fields whose exact size depends on your devkitA64/newlib

+## Setup
+Just copy the **libnx-zig** directory at the root of the project or at whatever you want.
+There's also an example build.zig for building a project using devkitpro toolchain.